mandar-ghade/geogate/server/README.md

 $ pip install -r requirements.txt
 ```
 **Note:** You may have to use `pip3` instead of `pip` depending on your system.

-Next, set up the database following the instructions in the [PostgreSQL section][#setting-up-postgresql].
+Next, set up the database following the instructions in the [PostgreSQL section](#setting-up-postgresql]).

 Then run the server with `uvicorn`, which was previously installed, from the command line in the `server` directory.
 ```bash
 $ uvicorn main:app --reload